jafetgado/PETML/README.md

     4. training: Train the model using optimized hyperparameters.
     5. finetuning: Fine-tune the model end to end with lower learning rate.

-For each step, \
-python scripts are in `experiment/python_scripts`, \
-bash scripts to utilize HPC resources are in `experiment/bash_scripts`, \
-the data used or generated are in `experiment/data`,\
-and stdout/stderr files are written to `experiment/stdout`.
+For each step, python scripts are in `experiment/python_scripts`, bash scripts to utilize HPC resources are in `experiment/bash_scripts`, the data used or generated are in `experiment/data`, and stdout & stderr files are written to `experiment/stdout`.

 `experiment/data/labels/`: contains both sequence data and activity measurements for 379 PETases from 23 studies.